reiryuki/Pixel-Gapps-Ryuki-Mod-arm64-10/README.md

 ## Attention!
 - Make sure this Pixel Gapps is installed before Magisk installer or any root installer.
 - If Personal Safety app is not working properly, usually, your device is detected as a custom build.
 Then, you have to spoof your device using MagiskHideProp Magisk Module into Pixel build.
+- If you are not be able to update Google Phone via Play Store, use MagiskHideProp Magisk Module to spoof build fingerprint to Pixel.
+It will fixing Android Auto app also.

 ## Download
 - Bellow at "Releases".